sanjayankur31/ankursinha.in/content/fedora-gsoc-week-8.rst

 :date: 2011-06-18 20:07
 :author: ankur
 :category: Tech
-:tags: Fedora, gsoc
+:tags: Fedora
-:tags: Fedora, gsoc
+:tags: Fedora
-:tags: Fedora, gsoc
+:tags: Fedora
-:tags: Fedora, gsoc
+:tags: Fedora
 :slug: fedora-gsoc-week-8

 One cannot have a better work environment than to be at home with a